Install or Upgrade the CLI

 ---|---|---|

---start-block | Yes | First block to process. |
+--start-block | Yes | First block to process.
+Note that data availability for historical blocks can vary by chain.
+See the Supported Chains page for details. |

 --chain-id | Conditional* | Chain ID to test against.
 If omitted, Sim tries to infer it from your addTrigger definitions.
 Required when your listener has triggers on multiple chains. |